kentlouisetonino/tinkering-computer-vision/README.md

 ### DESCRIPTION
 ##
-> - All things I've learned in Kaggle learning platform will be srored here.
+> - All things I've learned that related to Python.